VISIT OUR ART STORE ▶

 #2.
 Controlling Water Before Applying Paint to Paper

-Even after adjusting my brush, there’s still a chance I might have too much water.
-That’s why I always make a stop before touching the paper.
+Even after adjusting the brush, excess water may still be present.
+That’s why the artist makes a stop before touching the paper.

-Instead of going straight to the paper, I:
+Instead of going straight to the paper, they:

-- Check how wet the brush feels.
-If it’s still too wet, I dab it again.
+• Check how wet the brush feels.
+If it’s still too wet, they dab it again.

-This quick habit prevents my brush from dumping too much water onto the painting.
-Over time, it has helped me gain much better control over my washes.
+This quick habit prevents the brush from dumping too much water onto the painting.
+Over time, it has helped them gain much better control over washes.

 #3.
 The Magic Trick: Using the Brush to Absorb Excess Water

-Sometimes, I don’t realize I’ve used too much water until it’s already on the paper.
+Sometimes, the artist doesn’t realize there is too much water until it’s already on the paper.

-Maybe I painted a flower petal, and suddenly, there’s a large puddle forming around the edges.
+Maybe a flower petal has been painted, and suddenly a large puddle forms around the edges.

 The brush works like a sponge, pulling the extra water back in.
-This simple trick has saved many of my paintings from unwanted edges and puddles!
+This simple trick has saved many paintings from unwanted edges and puddles.

 #4.
 Handling Large Watery Areas